 It is important that there are controls in place to ensure that the autoclave treats waste as intended.
 When the autoclave is initially set up, or any time the operating parameters are changed, the time, temperature and pressure must be validated with local regulatory authorities.
 Validating includes running a cycle and performing spore tests to confirm all waste is properly disinfected.
 Dual species spores, called Geobacillus stearothermophilus, are used to test the efficacy of its autoclaving process and to validate the appropriate settings.
 Due to the bacteria's high resistance to heat, it serves as a good indicator of microbial life after a steam cycle.
 Once validated, the approved parameters are programmed into the control system.
 Once this takes place, those parameters cannot be changed, except by going through the validation process again.
 Between each cycle, the operator confirms that each cycle ran properly and records this information in a daily log.

 It is not uncommon for there to be requirements for quarterly, monthly or even weekly spore testing.
-Spore testing requirements may vary by state regulation or permit of the facility and should be done in accordance with the manufacture’s specifications.
+Spore testing requirements may vary by state regulation or permit of the facility and should be done in accordance with the manufacturer’s specifications.

-An Expert Partner to Support Biohazardous Medical Waste Disposal
+Why Choose Stericycle for Autoclaving and As Your Partner to Support Biohazardous Medical Waste Disposal

 Learn more about Stericycle’s approach to medical waste processing, and how Stericycle’s Biohazardous Medical Waste Disposal program can help you ensure compliance.